A General Framework for Analyzing Stochastic Dynamics in Learning Algorithms: Details on Solving Linear Bandit with SGD Updates

 where $|\epsilon_t|\leq 1$ and $\Exp[\epsilon_t | x_{1:t}, \epsilon_{1:t-1}] = 0$.
 We make the bounded assumption of noise term only to simplify the presentation and the sub-Gaussian case can be handled by our framework similarly.

 We emphasize that we are considering the incremental update approach, \textit{i.e.} update the estimation of the unknown parameter via SGD instead of solving the linear regression directly (the batch processing approach, \cite{abbasi2011improved,dani2008stochastic} ) .
 The idea of using an SGD update appeared in \cite{korda2015fast}, but their design of upper confidence bound (UCB) is heuristic, and no regret bound is provided. \cite{jun2017scalable} develops an online-to-confidence-set algorithm to achieve $O(d(T\log ^2 (T) \log (T/\delta))^{1/2})$ regret up to iterated log-factors.
 They use an online Newton step predictor as a sub-routine to get rid of the dependence on historical data.
 In contrast, we do not need any sub-routine and update the parameter directly.
 As a result, we both simplify the procedure and improve the regret bound.
+The full protocol and algorithm is described below in~\autoref{alg:LinUCB-SGD}.

 By expanding the SGD update, we have the following dynamics.

 The goal is to minimized the regret at time $T$, defined by $R_T = \sum_{t=1}^\top (x_t^* - x_t)^\top \theta_*$, where $x_t^*$ is the optimal action at time $t$.
 The regret of \autoref{alg:LinUCB-SGD} is bounded by the following.